JoanPuig/PyFIT/README.md

 We have access to the following devices for testing:
 * Garmin Fenix 3 HR
 * Garmin Index Smart Scale

+### Custom data handling ###
+It is possible to customize the way a given message is interpreted.
+Normally this is useful if you know the meaning of some undocumented messages or fields or would like to do some special processing of the develper fields.
+See [example_custom_message_handling.py](examples/example_custom_message_handling.py)

 ### Getting your data ###